 We have added some previous studies in the Introduction in the revised manuscript to better represent existing literature (P. 3, Lines 53-58):

+Some studies have reviewed general evidence of health impacts of storms and hurricanes, primarily using case studies, for cardiovascular diseases, respiratory diseases dialysis-, and injury-related hospitalizations, showing harmful impacts overall.6,28–33 Other studies have previously used claims and Medicare data to measure impacts of disasters, including how mortality and morbidity was affected in the Medicare population after Hurricane Katrina34 and changes in Medicare cost and utilization.35

 2. Misclassification of exposure is always a concern when the exposure is measured at the county level and the outcome is individual.
 How do we know that those who go to the hospital were the same who were actually exposed?